NCAR/wrf_hydro_nwm_public/trunk/NDHMS/Routing/Reservoirs/Persistence_Level_Pool_Hybrid_Module_README.md

 * **module_persistence_levelpool_hybrid.F** defines and instantiates objects for a hybrid persistence levelpool type reservoir. **module_RT.F** will call and pass parameters to the constructor in this module to instantiate the hybrid reservoir object and its sub-objects.
-The hybrid reservoir struct inherits input and output stucts from the reservoir base module and calls instantiation of these into sub-objects.
-The hybrid reservoir struct also points to structs for hybrid parameters and state and calls instantiation of these into sub-objects.
+The hybrid reservoir type inherits input and output types from the reservoir base module and calls instantiation of these into sub-objects.
+The hybrid reservoir type also points to types for hybrid parameters and state and calls instantiation of these into sub-objects.
 A pointer to a levelpool reservoir object is also held in state, and this module instantiates that levelpool object.
-There is also a subroutine to run hybrid reservoir that is derived from the reservoir base struct interface to run reservoir.
+There is also a subroutine to run hybrid reservoir that is derived from the reservoir base type interface to run reservoir.
 The run reservoir function will periodically call a function in **module_reservoir_read_timeslice_data.F** that will read a timeslice file and return a corresponding observed discharge.
 The timeslice files will be read at a particular update time.
-The first hybrid reservoir for each process to reach an update time will call the function to read the timeslice files, and the resulting observations will be used by each reservoir for that process.
-The run reservoir function also peforms the functionality described above including calling level pool run reservoir along with weighting and combining that release with the weighted observed discharge, and finally calling mass balance checks before returning the release/outflow back to the model.
+For a particular timestep, the first hybrid reservoir on each processor to reach an update time at that timestep will call the function to read the timeslice files, which will read the observations for every reservoir and store those values in an array.
+Each subsequent reservoir held by the same processor at that timestep that reaches its update time will read its corresponding observation from the array.
+The run reservoir function also performs the functionality described above including calling level pool run reservoir along with weighting and combining that release with the weighted observed discharge, and finally calling mass balance checks before returning the release/outflow back to the model.

 * **module_persistence_levelpool_hybrid_parameters.F** defines and instantiates objects for a hybrid type reservoir's parameters/properties.
 Parameters holds static/unchanging variables that are set when the given reservoir object is